What does Freddy mean?

 Presented below is the birth name history of Freddy for boys.
 Freddy was first listed in 1890-1899 and reached its apex rank of #341 in the U.S. during the years 1940-1949, and is at #990 currently.
 (Top 2000 Names, 2015)

 Which version is better?with its source forms and related boy names.
-Below is a graphed comparison of the statistics of the boy name Freddy and affiliated names.
-Frederick (#497 from recent data), Alfred (#799), Fredrik, Fredric, Fred and Freddie are the prominent varying forms of Freddy.
-Other forms, like Fredek, are uncommon.
-Usage of these forms of Freddy was widespread 74 years ago (adoption of 0.681%) and is now much lower (adoption 0.101%, down 85.2%), with forms such as Frederick becoming somewhat dated.
+Below is a graphed study of the statistics of the boy name Freddy and affiliated names.
+Frederick (#517 from recent data), Alfred (#920), Fred (#1594), Freddie (#1800), Fredrik, Fredi and Fredric are the prominent varying forms of Freddy (#990 from recent data).
+Other forms, like Friedel, are uncommon.
+Adoption of these forms of Freddy was widespread 135 years ago (adoption of 2.3%) and is now much lower (adoption 0.06%, down 97.3%), with forms such as Frederick becoming somewhat dated.